michaelhlim/VisualTreeSearch/README.md

 ![Visual Tree Search](misc/visual_tree_search_final.png)

 ### Summary of VTS
-In the Visual Tree Search (VTS) algorithm, we integrate the learned POMDP model components with classical filtering and planning techniques.
-This results in a POMDP solver that can learn model components that are more sample efficient and interpretable than end-to-end approaches.
-It also benefits from having a robust particle filter and planner built upon techniques with theoretical guar- antees, and can adapt to different task rewards.
-To integrate planning techniques that use online tree search, we must have access to a conditional generative model that can generate image observations o from a given state s according to the likelihood density Z(o|s).
+The Partially Observable Markov Decision Process (POMDP) is a powerful framework for capturing decision-making problems that involve state and transition uncertainty.
+However, most current POMDP planners cannot effectively handle high-dimensional image observations prevalent in real world applications, and often require lengthy online training that requires interaction with the environment.
+The Visual Tree Search (VTS) algorithm is a compositional learning and planning procedure that combines generative models learned offline with online model-based POMDP planning.
+The deep generative observation models evaluate the likelihood of and predict future image observations in a Monte Carlo tree search planner.
+VTS is robust to different types of image noises that were not present during training and can adapt to different reward structures without the need to re-train.
+It outperforms several baseline state-of-the-art vision POMDP algorithms while using a fraction of the training time.

 # Setup
 The setup and requirements for the project conda environment is similar to that in this HuMAnav-Release [codebase](https://github.com/vtolani95/HumANav-Release).
 The codebase also provides instructions for how to download the Stanford Large Scale 3D Indoor Spaces Dataset, which is necessary to run our 3D Light-Dark experiments but not our Floor Positioning experiments.
 You may skip the "Download SMPL data & Render human meshes" section.
 Otherwise, follow all instructions on the HumANav-Release README.
 You may also change the name of the desired conda environment by modifying the "name" field of the HumANav-Release codebase's `environment.yml` file.